SethRobertson/GitBestPractices/0main.md

 * use a branch argument to `git pull` or `git fetch`

-    No doubt there is a good use case for say `git pull origin master` or whatever, but I have yet to understand it.
+    No doubt there is a good use case for, say, `git pull origin master` or whatever, but I have yet to understand it.
 What I *do* understand is that every time I have seen someone use it, it has ended in tears.